Jan 5, 2022

-Reading Atomic Habits by James Clear convinced me that discipline may not exist.
+Reading Atomic Habits by James Clear persuaded me that discipline does not exist, at least not as a skill or talent that totally blocks temptation.
 Disciplined people are actually just experts at structuring their lives to make it easy to do the good and avoid the bad.

-Example 1: a bowl of chocolates on your kitchen bench might empty in 2 days, with those empty calories transformed into your body fat.
-A clear jar might last 4 days.
-An opaque jar, 10 days.
+Example 1: if you keep a bowl of chocolates on your kitchen bench, you might finish it in 2 days, with those empty calories transformed into body fat.
+A clear jar with a lid might take 4 days, because of the slight friction of opening it.
+An opaque jar, 10 days, from less visual stimulus.
 A jar inside a cupboard, 20 days.
 Store the jar in your garage and only bring it out for parties, and the loss to mindless snacking approaches zero.
 "Disciplined" people know it's better not to rely on willpower, and that out of sight is out of mind.

-Example 2: you want to go to the gym every morning, yet after an initial burst of training you struggle to get out of bed and motivate yourself and start hitting the snooze instead.
-Instead of trying to white-knuckle your way through dozens of temptations, you make it easy to go to the gym and hard to stay in bed.
-You leave your phone on the dresser so you have physically get out of bed to hit the alarm.
-You leave your gym clothes out and ready, and your work clothes in your car, so it's easy just to throw on your activewear and drive to the gym, and hard to put on your gym clothes, go get your work clothes, bring them in, change clothes, and put away your gym clothes.
-You sign up for a class, put down money, make friends to compete with, and post about it on Strava to get some juicy social media dopamine reinforcement.
+Example 2: you want to go to the gym every morning, yet after an initial burst of training you struggle to get out of bed and start hitting snooze instead.
+Instead of trying to white-knuckle your way through, make it easy to go to the gym and hard to stay in bed.
+Leave your charger and phone on the dresser overnight so it's harder to scroll in bed and you have physically get up to stop the alarm.
+Before bed, put your work clothes in the car, and put on your gym clothes or leave them out and ready.
+Come morning, it's smooth and simple to roll out of bed, drive to the gym, work out, shower, get into work clothes, go to work.
+It would be a chore to go get work clothes, bring them in, change, put away gym clothes.
+You sign up for a class, put down money, make friends to compete with, and post about it on Strava to get juicy social media dopamine reinforcement.
 You have made it easy and rewarding to do the right thing and weird and annoying to do otherwise.

 Sounds great, but what if you don't know how to set goals, and need some pushing to stick to the project of restructuring your life?
 Here's where a goals group can help.